-Born on 8 November 1936 in Koski, Anja Hämäläinen–Numminen contracted polio in 1951 and lost the use of her arms and hands.
+Born on 8 November 1936 in Koski, Anja Hämäläinen–Numminen contracted polio in 1951 and lost the use of her arms.
 It took Anja, who had always enjoyed embroidering, knitting and drawing patterns, three or four years before she began to paint and draw with a utensil in her mouth.
 She decided to take lessons in different painting styles with trained teachers.
 In 1965 she was granted a scholarship by the Association.
-This gave her the opportunity to intensify her painting activity.
-In 1980 she became a full member of the AMFPA.
+This gave her the opportunity to intensify her painting activities.
+In 1980 she became a Full Member of the AMFPA.

 Anja Hämäläinen-Numminen primarily depicts the landscapes of her native country, but also floral arrangements, people and mythical creatures.
 Her works should be viewed with a generous eye and are very self-confident in their transposition.
 She has had the opportunity to present them to the public at numerous exhibitions in Finland and around the world.
 Apart from painting Anja Hämäläinen-Numminen have many hobbies, including literature, art events, play-acting for organizations for disabled people and travelling.